 Dry gardening–called dry farming on a grander scale–is a strategy for gardening where rainfall and irrigation water are in short supply.
-By definition dry farming is non-irrigated agriculture in a climate where there is 20 inches of rain or less a year.
+By definition, dry farming is non-irrigated agriculture in a climate where there is 20 inches of rain or less a year.

 Vegetables require water to germinate, grow, and fruit.
 Plant cells are made mostly of water.
 Vegetables take up nutrients through soil water.
-Drought is the condition under which plants fail to mature because they lack enought water.
+Drought is the condition under which plants fail to mature because they lack enough water.

 But dry conditions and drought are two different things.
 If you live in a dry region where little rain falls each year, if irrigation is hard to come by or rationed, you can still have a productive vegetable garden.